How your wrestling club can survive and thrive in a recession

 The goal of this guide is to ensure your club survives a recession by reducing expenses, adapting revenue streams, and using a simple financial model to give you confidence that you can make a range of future scenarios work.

-Much like you teach our kids to step on the mat with a strategy that plays to their strengths and their opponents weakness, you need to come to your team’s boardroom with a plan for surviving this downturn and creative ideas for growing your wrestling team during hard times.
+Much like you teach our kids to step on the mat with a strategy that plays to their strengths and their opponents weakness, you need to come to your team with a plan for surviving this downturn and creative ideas for growing your wrestling team during hard times.

 If you need help, have questions, or have creative ideas you’d like to share, please email me at email@example.com

-Please be sure you follow CDC, state, local, and club charter guidelines for returning to the mat safely.
-USA Wrestling has published return to the mat guidelines, which also includes ideas for working virtually with your wrestlers.
+Restrictions on masks have mostly disappeared; however, please be sure you follow CDC, state, local, and club charter guidelines.
+USA Wrestling has published return to the mat guidelines, which also includes ideas for working virtually with your wrestlers if another spike of Covid hits your team.

-Guessing our precise economic future is an exercise in futility, especially with COVID-19 in play.
+Guessing our precise economic future is an exercise in futility, especially with inflation, war in Ukraine, and COVID-19 in play.
 Despite that, we can make some broad inferences based on data from past recessions.

-We do, however, need to prepare for the worst.
-Learn how to streamline expenses, strategize ways to ensure — or even increase — participation in your club, and use creativity to enable your team to prosper in these uncertain times.
+In the face of recession and economic uncertainty we need to prepare for the worst.
+Streamline expenses, strategize ways to ensure — or even increase — participation in your club, and use creativity to enable your team to prosper in these uncertain times.

 The goal of this exercise is to ensure your team is financially secure and to save up a small rainy day fund for future club improvements.